exercism/v3/languages/elixir/exercises/concept/tuples/.docs/introduction.md

 # the variable `denominator` is bound to the value 4
 ```

+> Remember, matches occur from the right side to the left side.

-In the last example, in a pattern match, if we don't need a variable, we can discard it by referencing `_`.
+In the last example if we don't need a variable in a pattern match, we can discard it by referencing `_`.
 Any variable starting with an `_` is not tracked by the runtime.

 ## Pattern matching in named functions